 If this sounds like you, then we want to help you by giving you our firm’s answer to the question, “Do I need an attorney to help me with my car accident?”
 Of course, we’re lawyers so you may be expecting the next few lines to be a carefully crafted sales pitch to convince you why you not only need a lawyer but why our firm is the only firm equipped to handle your case.

 But that is not the answer we give to accident victims who call our office and ask us that very question.
 The honest truth is you may or may not need a lawyer to help you resolve your car accident claim.
 It depends on a lot of factors that are unique to you and the facts of your specific accident and circumstances.

-So, when we meet with a potential new client, what are some of the factors we look for to evaluate whether to recommend that this person hire a lawyer or not?
+So, when we meet with a potential new client, what are some of the factors we look for to evaluate whether to recommend that this person hire a Cumming personal injury attorney or not?

 The settlement or jury verdict value of a personal injury case is determined by how seriously injured you are because of the accident.
 The whole point of a personal injury case is to use the money to try to put the injured person back in the position they were in right before the accident, as much as possible.